-EUROCAM is a network of European CAM patients organisations, medical doctors practising CAM and trained CAM practitioners and veterinarians practising CAM.
+EUROCAM is a network of European organisations representing CAM patients, medical doctors practising CAM, trained CAM practitioners and veterinarians practising CAM.
 The aim of EUROCAM is to promote the contribution of CAM - Complementary and Alternative Medicine - to better health in Europe.

 The objective of EUROCAM is to promote and facilitate CAM’s role in maintaining citizens' health, highlight the health promotion and illness prevention aspects of CAM for EU public health policy and programmes, to advance the accessibility, affordability and availability of CAM, and generally promote CAM at European level.